phinaliumz/jira-mcp/README.md

 5. **Using in VS Code**
    - Open the project in VS Code.
-   - Ensure you have the Model Context Protocol extension installed.
-   - The `.vscode/mcp.json` file will prompt you for your Jira credentials and OpenAI API key, then launch the server using the npm script.
+   - Create `.vscode/mcp.json` file like in the example - it will prompt you for your Jira credentials and OpenAI API key, then launch the server using the npm script.
    - Use the MCP panel to access tools:
      - `list-projects`: List all accessible Jira projects
      - `query-issues`: Fetch issues by natural language (OpenAI-powered JQL conversion)